wangzf-zz/IASDR-23/README.md

 <br />

-<center> From left to right are: original images, driving action videos, output results</center>
+#### From left to right are: original images, driving action videos, output results

 <br />